graphql-java/graphql-java-page/content/documentation/master/schema.md

 {{< / highlight >}}

-You return "command" methods in your visitor that causes the `SchemaTransformer` to modify the schema while maintain its DAG semantic correctness.
+You return "command" methods in your visitor that causes the `SchemaTransformer` to modify the schema while maintain its cyclic graph semantic correctness.

 You can update elements, insert new ones or delete elements.